Mandy8808/Metodos_Numericos_2024/README.md

 # Lecture Notes.
 Introduction to Numerical Method:

-In this repository, I present a set of Jupyter notebooks (in Spanish language) that I used in the Numerical Methods lectures   January-August 2024, DCI-UGTO.
+In this repository, I present a set of Jupyter notebooks (in Spanish language) that I used in the Numerical Methods lectures January-August 2024, [DCI](http://www.dci.ugto.mx)-[UGTO](https://www3.ugto.mx/en/).

 # FOLDERS:
 - [Lectures](Lectures/README.md)
 - [Books: literature bibliograpy](Books/README.md)
 - Module: This folder contains a module made with the different routines seen in the course.
-- Ejercicios: This folder contains the homeworks.
+- [Exercises:](Exercises/README.md) This folder contains the homeworks.
-- Examenes: This folder contains the different exams and their answers (in Spanish).
+- [Exams:](Exams/README.md) This folder contains the different exams and their answers (in Spanish).
-- Memo: This folder contains the course memo.
+- [Memo:](Memo/CF_memo.pdf) This folder contains the course memo.

 # BLOQUES:
 - [Bloque Cero](Lectures/Bloque_Cero/README.md)
 - [Bloque Uno](Lectures/Primer_Bloque/README.md)

 # Wolfram Mathematica
-Durante el curso se verán algunas implementaciones en Wolfram Mathematica para un curso introductorio consultar: [An Elementary Introduction to the Wolfram Language](https://www.wolfram.com/language/elementary-introduction/3rd-ed/)
+During the course, some implementations in Wolfram Mathematica will be covered for an introductory course.
+Please consult: [An Elementary Introduction to the Wolfram Language](https://www.wolfram.com/language/elementary-introduction/3rd-ed/)